 - The Universities and Colleges Admissions Service (UCAS)

 Your data will never be used for marketing purposes, shared, sold or seen by anyone else.
 The HEAT Service processes data solely for the monitoring and evaluation purposes described above.
 Data is not linked to or used for any decision-making process which might directly affect individual students.
-Results are presented in aggregate form without disclosing any specific details of individual students.
+Results are presented in an aggregate form without disclosing any specific details of individual students.

 For how long will your data be kept?